scholarslab/praxis/tutorials/bash/index.md

 text files, creating and organizing directories, and traversing the file system to access different resources.
-Even though the _content_ of these activities can be really complex - like, the content of the code that gets typed into the text files - the suite of tasks that surrounds and supports the core work of software development is highly suited to a command line mode of interaction.
+Even though the _content_ of these activities can be really complex - like, the content of the code that gets typed into the text files - the suite of utility tasks that surround and support software development is highly suited to a command line mode of interaction.

 Getting comfy on the command line is a bit like learning to drive a stick shift.
 At first, it can seem sort of ridiculous and obtuse.
 If